susithrj/BULK_PAYMENT_OPTIMIZATION/README.md

 ### Optimizing Bulk Payments: A 20x Improvement with PL/SQL Stored Procedures

-In today's fast-paced financial environment, optimizing processing time for bulk cash holding adjustments is critical.
+In today's fast-paced financial environment, optimizing processing time for bulk cash payments is critical.
 In a recent project, we achieved a 10x improvement in processing time by leveraging PL/SQL procedures, delegating database-related operations directly to the database server.
 This article provides an overview of the challenges we faced, the solutions we implemented, and the results of our optimization efforts.

 #### The Problem